What is withdrawal syndrome?

-Withdrawal syndrome is a set of body reactions suffered by a person addicted to a substance when they stop taking the drug.
-The symptoms vary depending on the substance and the period of time the person has been consuming it.
+Withdrawal syndrome is a set of both physical and mental reactions suffered by a person addicted to a substance when they quit.
+Symptoms vary according to the substance and the length of time the patient has been taking it.

-Tobacco withdrawal affects 85% of smokers who decide to quit.
-Nicotine is one of the substances that can cause greater dependence.
-Most signs and symptoms of nicotine withdrawal appear during the first 7 to 30 days, they are more intense between the first and fourth days and after that the intensity decreases.
+Tobacco withdrawal syndrome affects 85% of smokers who decide to quit smoking, since nicotine is one of the substances that generate the greatest dependence.
+The majority of signs and symptoms of tobacco withdrawal syndrome appear within the first 30 days after quitting, intensifying in the first few days and then slowly decreasing after around the fourth day.

 Withdrawal syndrome will present with different symptoms depending on the individual patient, the substance to which the patient is addicted, and the degree of their addiction.

 In general terms, with most addictive substances, those affected by withdrawal symptoms will have an incredibly strong desire to take the substance again.
 This is often accompanied by irritability, personality changes, mood swings, or difficulty in concentrating.
 Typical symptoms by substance include:

 - Alcohol addiction: Chills, tremor, weakness, nausea, headache and dehydration.

 - Nicotine addiction: Desire to smoke, irritability, tension, headache, drowsiness or insomnia, concentration problems and increased appetite and weight gain.

 - Opioid addiction (morphine, heroin and opium): Agitated breathing, yawning, a runny nose, sweating, chills, goose bumps, excessive tear formation, alertness, hyperactivity, fever, increased heart rate, dilated pupils, muscle cramps, loss of appetite, abdominal pain and diarrhoea.